reekid420/deal-finder/tests/COVERAGE_REPORT.md

 - Create more granular tests for individual methods
 - Add tests for error handling scenarios
 - Mock more browser interactions to test complex flows
+- Add tests for session handling and cookie management

 ### 2. Newegg Scraper